gitopia/gitopia/readme.md

 ## Contributing

 Gitopia is an open source project and contributions from community are always welcome.
-Discussion and development of Gitopia majorly take place on the Gitopia via issues and proposals -- everyone is welcome to post bugs, feature requests, comments and pull requests to Gitopia. (read [ContributionGuidelines](#) and [CodingGuidelines](#).
+Discussion and development of Gitopia majorly take place on the Gitopia via issues and proposals -- everyone is welcome to post bugs, feature requests, comments and pull requests to Gitopia. (read [Contribution Guidelines](ContributionGuidelines.md) and [Coding Guidelines](CodingGuidelines.md).